𝐑𝐞𝐯𝐢𝐞𝐰 𝐎𝐟 𝐓𝐡𝐞 𝐁𝐚𝐭𝐭𝐥𝐞 𝐎𝐟 𝐁𝐚𝐝𝐫

 2. The motive behind the report is to under-estimate the importance of Badr so that he might forgive himself for his absence.
 That it was an eventful encounter may best be judged from the fact that the Qur’an called it the ‘Day of Proof or Decision’, and promised absolution from sins to those who took part in it.

-The participants in this battle were always highly honoured, and received the highest pensions in the days of Umar.
-To be called a Badri (participant in the battle of Badr) was a special mark of honour.
+The participants in this battle were always highly honored and received the highest pensions in the days of Umar.
+To be called a Badri (participant in the battle of Badr) was a special mark of honor.

 The report of Ka’b Ibn Malik is as follows: